Wood Burning Guide

 Pine Tree

-Good flame and scent but spits and leaves an oily soot in your chimney.
+Pine tree species have a nice flame and scent but they spit and leave an oily soot in your chimney.

 Wood Burning Scale 2